wanda1/Homework-1-Rutgers-Bootcamp/README.md

 ## Results

-As of recently, Ripple has many banks and instituitions using their product and the XRP token has grown significantly in value.
+As of recently, Ripple has many banks and instituitions using their products and the XRP token has grown significantly in value.
 However, they are facing some serious charges with the SEC, and as a result the XRP token has been removed from several exchanges, including Coinbase and Binance US.
 Even with this allegations, many people especially in the XRP community have hope that Ripple will make it through this case.